Absences / Accident / Illness

 Big Buddies

 All children are assigned a “Big Buddy” when they enrol.
-This is usually an older child from Year 5 upwards.
+This is usually an older child from Year 5 upwards in the same ‘House’.
 The buddy time is about developing and fostering close relationships throughout the school between children of different ages.
 The big buddy is a student in the senior school who looks out for their little buddy in the playground, and at whole school events.
-We have buddy time every Friday from 1.30pm- 1:50pm.
+We have buddy time every Friday from 2.30pm- 2:50pm.

 Biking to School